The Minimoog Project

-Participants: Composers (already chosen from Call for Sketches & Concepts, registered for composition) and performers (having signed up before, see below)
+Participants: Composers (already chosen from Call for Sketches & Concepts, registered for composition) and performers (No selection process for performers, but “first come, first served”.)

 Prerequisites for participation / tech requirements (to be brought by the participants): Possibility to compose for the instrument / perform on the instrument.
 Here is what you need: either an original Minimoog or the Moog Reissue or the very cheap analogue clone by Behringer, the Behringer Model D. However, you can also use some very good software: the Moog Minimoog app for the iPad or the Monark by Native Instruments.
 Please do not use the software clones by Arturia, GMedia, Creamware or U-He, they differ too much from the real thing.
 If you are using software, please remember that we would want to stick to the original instruments which basically means: no fast switching from one preset to another.